-Elias is not only the Greco-form of the name Elijah, it is a title given to one who comes before or a forerunner.
+Elias is not only the Greco-form of the name Elijah, but it is also a title given to one who comes before or a forerunner.
 Abinadi. like John the Baptist, was a forerunner of Christ.
-His purpose was to prepare the way before the coming of Messiah.
-His purpose was to prime the people to receive their King, be it spiritually or temporally.
+His purpose was to prepare the way before the coming of Messiah--to prime the people to receive their King, spiritually and/or temporally.

-It is important that in paralleling Abinadi's life with that of the Messiah's does not go too far in an attempt to prove a point.
+It is important in paralleling Abinadi's life with that of the Messiah's I not take it too far in an attempt to prove a point.
 Abinadi was an Elias and does in no way reflect complete parallelism with the entire life of Christ.

-In this article, the authority of Abinadi is discussed.
-The life of Abinadi is virtually unknown until his public ministry.
+In this article, the authority by which Abinadi executed for God receives attention.
+His life is virtually unknown until his public ministry.
 He appears on the public scene, preaches his message, and suffers his fate with the same determination as would his coming Messiah, Jesus Christ.

 Jesus' Martyrdom Juxtaposes Abinadi's Martyrdom

-- Both Abinadi and Christ preach to an apostate society.
+- Both Abinadi and Christ preached to an apostate society.

-Neither Abinadi or Christ were authorized by local priesthood.
+Neither Abinadi or Christ was authorized by local priesthood.

 - Both Abinadi and Christ informed the people to repent.